Frusadev/ezact/README.md

 ### Partitioned Schemas for API Routes

-When using actions as REST API route handlers, request data arrives from different places: URL dynamic parameters, search query strings, and request bodies. `nezt` lets you validate each partition independently:
+When using actions as REST API route handlers, request data arrives from different places: URL dynamic parameters, search query strings, and request bodies. `ezact` lets you validate each partition independently:

 ```ts
 // app/actions/documents.ts